-Today, something for all of those who got into LP’s music recently and for all of those who keep getting confused about the complex story of her career.
-We came across a very short, and surprisingly facts intensive, interview conducted in Italy in June of 2016 by RDS radio.
-It was the beginning of what had begun after the song “Lost On You” had hit Europe, and it was one of LP’s very early promo appearances of this era.
+It’s quite easy to get confused about the complex story of LP’s career.
+Fortunately, the RDS Radio interview comes to the rescue.
+It’s surprisingly facts intensive and provides an accurate timeline.
+The conversation happened at the beginning of what had begun after the song “Lost On You” had hit Europe, and it was one of LP’s very early promo appearances of this era.
 And this one is definitely worth watching.

-Not sure what RDS radio did to her, but she managed to tell her story in one breath, starting from the late nineties and going up until now, giving a lot of details and comments on the way.
+Not sure what RDS Radio did to LP, but she managed to tell her story in one breath, starting from the late nineties and going up until now, giving a lot of details and comments on the way.
 It’s like the last fifteen years in a nutshell, the must-see version for everyone who has just begun to be curious about her.

-The interview video is also a nice throwback to fun times, when every single conversation with her was interlaced with “Lost On You” video snippets, making all those hundreds of European promo videos look exactly the same.
+The interview video is also a nice throwback to fun times, when every single conversation with LP was interlaced with “Lost On You” video snippets, making all those hundreds of European promo videos look exactly the same.
 They were all made in a similar manner: starting with that famous bass line and then featuring snippets of chorus with fragments of the video of beautiful Laura Hansons Sims squeezed in between LP’s words.
-The (lack of) imagination of the media creators… But, yes, we chain-smoked all of them (and then again from the top) last Fall.
+The (lack of) imagination of the media creators… But, yes, we chain-smoked all of them last fall.

 Apart from this short and very raw interview, there’s also a live performance at the RDS studio from the same day; “Lost On You” of course, what else, but played with Trevor Menear and his, so to say, slightly “joyous” approach to the song.
-“Lost On You” gets a lot of lighthearted accents and seems a bit like a seventies era French song when he plays it.
+“Lost On You” gets a lot of lighthearted accents here and seems a bit like a French song from the 70s when he plays it.
 It’s probably not what’s best for the song, but we’re addicted anyway.
 And we absolutely love LP’s shout just before Trevor’s spectacular solo part.
-LP still had this small guitar of hers back then, and we really miss it.
-It had a sharp but melodious sound and, of course, a unique shape.
-Hope she hasn’t dropped it for good.
+LP was frequently playing her small Martin back then, and we really do miss this guitar – its sharp but melodious sound and, of course, a unique shape.
+Hope LP hasn’t dropped it for good.

-So here you go – LP telling her story, in short (you will find the transcript below), and an acoustic “Lost On You” as it used to be played a year and a half ago.
+So here you go – LP telling her story, in short, and an acoustic “Lost On You” as it used to be played mid-2016.

 LP: Hi, this is LP and I’m doing a video interview with RDS.it